josephspurrier/rove/README.md

     Apply a specific number of changesets to the database.

   reset <file>
-    Run all rollbacks on the database.
+    Apply all rollbacks to the database.

   down <count> <file>
     Apply a specific number of rollbacks to the database.